DigitalArcPlatform/documentation/docs/duringEvent/oralHistory/index.md

 	- If anonymous (ANON): De-identify the interview before posting it, and the "contributor" information on the website will say "Anonymous Contributor"
 	- If personal use (PRIV): Do **NOT** use the interview on the community archive website.
 Send the contributor the recording along with the digitized object for their personal archives.

+#
+1. Suggestions for Facilitation
+	1. Get in pairs
+	1. Listen deeply, write down stories, ask clarifying questions
+	1. Treat storytelling as metadata
+	1. Record audio or video if that captures richer metadata than text alone

 ## Interview Recording Protocol

 Once you have selected your recording device (see below), the actual contents of your recording will follow a standard set of questions.